 In order to sell your product on Amazon, you need to make sure that not only do you have the inventory to support selling on Amazon, but the marketing chops to drive customers to your product pages and then convert them on your product pages.
 There are about four things that customers notice when they search for products on Amazon: price, customer reviews, the photo, and the listing title.
 While you don’t have direct control over the customer reviews, you as the seller on Amazon do have control over the other three components.
-Since we’re a site focused on titles and headlines, we’re going to teach you how to write great Amazon listing titles so that you can sell more products.
+Since we’re a site focused on titles and headlines, we’re going to teach you how to write great Amazon product titles so that you can sell more products.
 By following these guidelines, you won’t need to hire an Amazon SEO service.

 There are two reasons why Amazon titles matter.
 First, they are how the customer first learns about what your product is if they can’t understand what’s in the photo.
 For example, if your photo is zoomed in on a feather, but you don’t say in your title that the product is a “cat toy,” customers may think you’re selling a duster.

 Second, what you write in the title affects the Amazon SEO (Search Engine Optimization) which ultimately determines where your product shows up in the product listings (on the 1st page or the 99th).
 Amazon uses the keywords (see “Do Keyword Research” section below) in the title to influence what search terms your product listing ranks for.
 Also, the more customers that understand what your product is, the more clicks you will get which will help your rankings in the long run.

 How Do You Write a Great Amazon Title?

 Below we have outlined the steps you should take to create great Amazon titles that do well in SEO rankings and can generate higher clickthroughs and conversions.

 Amazon clearly outlines its title guidelines for FBA fulfilled products in Seller Central.
 In particular, your Amazon listing titles:

 - Must be less than 600 characters including spaces.
 Check your word count here.